 Unlike some of the sorts that we have seen earlier in this chapter, Quicksort might not seem very "natural" in that it is not an approach that a person is likely to use to sort real objects.
 But it should not be too surprising that a really efficient sort for huge numbers of abstract objects on a computer would be rather different from our experiences with sorting a relatively few physical objects.

-The $C^{++}$ code for Quicksort is as follows.
+The C++ code for Quicksort is shown in Figure 7.11.
 Parameters i and j define the left and right indices, respectively, for the subarray being sorted.
 The initial call to Quicksort would be qsort (array, 0, n-1).